A Celiac’s Gluten Free Guide to Poland

 Gluten free restaurants in Gdańsk

-Retro is not a dedicated gluten free bakery, but are knowledgeable about celiac disease with many clearly marked cakes on offer to try.
+• Kawiarnia Retro (full name on Google, but its FB page says ‘Retro’) is not a dedicated gluten free bakery, but are knowledgeable about celiac disease with many clearly marked cakes on offer to try.

-Pueblo is a Tex-Mex restaurant with gluten free options clearly marked on the menu, and knowledgeable staff, serving soups, ceviche, and corn tortilla tacos for those in the mood.
+• Pueblo is a Tex-Mex restaurant with gluten free options clearly marked on the menu, and knowledgeable staff, serving soups, ceviche, and corn tortilla tacos for those in the mood.
+They’ve also got outposts in Gdynia and Torun, for those heading there.

-U Królika was the first restaurant in to be certified by the Polish Celiac Association, and servers beautiful farm-to-table meat, vegan/vegetarian dishes, soups and more, artfully presented and delicious.
+• U Królika was the first restaurant to be certified by the Polish Celiac Association, and serves beautiful farm-to-table meat dishes, vegan/vegetarian dishes, soups and more, artfully presented and delicious.

 Gluten free restaurants elsewhere in Poland